 Aootek’s 3 Mode Outdoor Solar Lights take second place because of their simple flexibility.
 These lights are no-fuss on the outside, just a block of 48 LED lights.
 They are in an arrangement to give them maximum reach possible (older designs only reach directly in front of them, while these lights are angled to also reach the sides).
 What sets these lights apart, though, are the three modes.

 One mode is automatic-on, all night.
 This is the simplest mode, which just consists of the lights turning on when they sense that it’s gotten dark and turning off when they sense light, or they run out of battery.
 “Auto-on” is pretty standard among solar lights and, while it is nice to have, it isn’t particularly special.

 What is special is the two motion sensing modes, motion sensing bright and motion sensing dim.
-Having the option to use motion sensing is great after cloudy days or winter days when lights might not be fully charged, because it minimizes the amount of time that the lights need to be on, while still giving off light at the necessary moments.
+Having the option to use solar motion sensing is great after cloudy days or winter days when lights might not be fully charged, because it minimizes the amount of time that the lights need to be on, while still giving off light at the necessary moments.
 The motion sensing dim mode adds to that even more, because dimmer lights mean less energy usage.